Greece › Athens Travel Guide

 When is the Best Time to Visit Athens?

-Athens is genuinely a year-round destination, but some times are definitely better than others, especially for sightseeing comfortably.
+Athens is a year-round destination, but some months are significantly better for sightseeing.

 How Many Days Do I Need in Athens?